gjbranham/Text-Finder/README.md

 # Text Finder

 Text Finder is an experimental search tool that works similarly to `grep`.
-It utilizing some of Go's concurrency features to speed up the search process.
+It utilizes Go's concurrency features to speed up the search process.

 Clone: